5 african-german women on natural hair and cultural appropriation | read | i-D

 What does hair have to do with self-acceptance?

-There's a lot of pressure felt by young women of color to alter their natural hair — how do we change that?
+There's a lot of pressure felt by young women of colour to alter their natural hair — how do we change that?

 My son has very light skin and blonde, straight hair.
 It's the other way around with him.
 He keeps telling me he'd like to be darker and he doesn't really understand why he doesn't look like me.
 But if he had any problems with himself or his hair, if it was like mine, I'd send him to kindergarten with his curly hair and teach him that he should accept himself the way he is.